-As criminal defense lawyers in Charleston, SC, we know that gun laws can be confusing.
+As criminal defense attorneys in Mt Pleasant and Charleston, SC, we know South Carolina handgun laws can be confusing.
 Violations of gun laws, even innocent ones, can lead to jail time, fines, and the loss of the weapon.
 Because these laws vary from state to state, when you travel between states, it is hard to know what is legal.

-Recently, we represented a client who was traveling from another state to South Carolina who was stopped for a traffic violation.
-Although he had a concealed weapons permit (CWP) from another state, law enforcement confiscated his handgun because it was loaded and in a side-pocket of his automobile.
+Recently, we represented a client who was traveling from another state to South Carolina and was stopped for a traffic violation.
+Although he had a concealed weapons permit (CWP) from another state, law enforcement confiscated his handgun because it was loaded and in the side pocket of his automobile.
 We don’t want this to happen to you, so we wrote this article on the laws on handguns in South Carolina to hopefully assist South Carolina residents or people passing through this state in determining what they can and can’t do when carrying their firearms.
-There are numerous exceptions for law enforcement officers, military officials, reserve police officers, state constables, gun dealers, and various others.
-If you fall under any of the exceptions, then you probably already know everything in this article and then some.

 Although this article examines concealed weapons permits, we’ve been asked whether a person needs a permit to OWN a handgun, a rifle, or a shotgun in South Carolina.
 The answer is no; no permit is required for ownership.

 Is South Carolina an “Open Carry” State?

 Yes.
 South Carolina allows concealed weapons permit (CWP) holders to openly carry a weapon on them or in their vehicle.
 The law also eliminates the $50 fee for a CWP.
 Regarding the weapon, South Carolina law allows open carry of a gun “having a length of less than 12 inches measured along its greatest dimension that may be carried openly on one’s person or in a manner that is hidden from public view in normal wear of clothing except when needed for self-defense, defense of others, and the protection of real or personal property.”